GerritCodeReview/plugins_scripts/multi-primary/globalrefdb.md

 Update global-refdb in case we cannot automatically deduce which ref is the latest.
 This can happen if the global-refdb finds itself behind other nodes.

+## Show-ref
+Shows the global-refdb ref value, when present.

 ACCESS
 ------